 You will likely be admitted to the hospital on the day of surgery.

 Before your procedure, a doctor from the anesthesia department will evaluate you.
 He or she will review your medical history and discuss anesthesia choices with you.
 You should also have discussed anesthesia choices with your surgeon during your preoperative clinic visits.
-Anesthesia can be either general (you are put to sleep) or spinal (you are awake but your body is numb from the waist down).
+Anesthesia can be either general (you are put to sleep) or regional (you are awake but your body is numb from the waist down).

 Your surgeon will also see you before surgery and sign your hip to verify the surgical site.